theserverlessway/formica/docs/template-files.md

 as you're able to test your code as a standard python file, but can include it directly into the CloudFormation template.

 If you use yaml make sure to add apostrophes around the `{{ code('something.file) }}` call, otherwise escaped newlines might be escaped or treated differently by the yaml parser.
-You can see the right way to do this in the following example as well.
+You can see the right way to do this in the following example:

 ```yaml
 Resources: